Anonymous Meeting in Networks: Unknown upper bound on the size of the graph

+{ \begin{proposition} Given a graph $\mathcal{G}$ of size $n$ (unknown to the agents), the following two properties hold: (1) every execution of $EST^*$ in $\mathcal{G}$ lasts at most $4T(EST(n))$ rounds and (2) every execution of $EST^*$ produces a spanning tree of $\mathcal{G}$ or a truncated spanning tree of $\mathcal{G}$. \end{proposition}}

-Similarly as for $EXPLO^*(n)$, an execution of $EST^*$ is called {\em clean} if the following condition is satisfied: in each round during this execution, in which $A$ met an agent $C$, the memory of $C$ is equal to that of $B$, and in each round during this execution, in which the token $B$ was met by an agent $D$, the memory of $D$ was equal to that of $A$.
+Similarly as for $EXPLO^*(n)$, an execution of $EST^*$ is called {\em clean} if the following condition is satisfied: in each round during this execution, in which $A$ met an agent $C$ {that is not in state {\tt shadow}}, the memory of $C$ is equal to that of $B$, and in each round during this execution, in which the token $B$ was met by an agent $D$, the memory of $D$ was equal to that of $A$.
 Notice that after the execution of $EST^*$, agent $A$ is together with its token $B$ and thus they can verify if the execution was clean, by inspecting their memories.
-The execution time of $EST^*$ in a graph of size $m$ (unknown to the agents) is at most $4T(EST(m))$.

 After transiting to state {\tt explorer}, agent $A$ executes the following protocol:

 {\bf repeat forever}\\ /*Before the first turn of the loop agent $A$ has just entered state {\tt explorer} and is with its token.
 After each turn of the loop, agent $A$ is with its token, waiting after a clean exploration.*/